exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 A PoL is greater than recorded one (has a higher priority), in cases:

 - There is no PoL recorded
-- The recorded PoL corresponds to a proposal with a smaller round number
+- The recorded PoL corresponds to a proposal with a smaller round

 Thus, PoLs are [partially ordered][partial_ordering].
 A node must replace the stored PoL with a greater PoL if it is collected by the node during